slsa-framework/slsa-github-generator/internal/builders/docker/README.md

 This folder contains a command line tool for building artifacts using a Docker image.

-It is meant to be used as part of a GitHub Actions workflow for generating SLSA provenances.
-However, the users can also run the command locally.
+It is meant to be used as part of a GitHub Actions reusable workflow for generating SLSA provenances.
+However, users can also run the command locally.

 The command line tool provides two sub-commands, namely `dry-run` and `build`.